How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 With a fixed-rate mortgage, you’ll pay the same rate over the life of the loan, and your mortgage payments remain the same (though your property taxes and insurance may go up in cost over time).

-Fixed-rate interest is usually a bit higher than adjustable rate (at least initially), but it’s a good option if you plan to stay in the home a longer period of time, because the rate — and your payments — are more predictable over time.
+Fixed-rate interest is usually a bit higher than the adjustable rate (at least initially), but it’s a good option if you plan to stay in the home for a longer period of time because the rate — and your payments — are more predictable over time.

 Adjustable-rate loans

-If you go with an adjustable rate, you’ll have an introductory period of several years where you pay a lower rate, “then after that initial set period, your rate will adjust periodically to meet market mortgage rates.
+If you choose an adjustable rate, you’ll pay a lower rate for an introductory period of several years.
+After that initial set period, your rate will adjust periodically to meet market mortgage rates.

 Obviously, this is a bit of a riskier option than a fixed-rate loan, especially if rates go up significantly after you take out the loan.
 But adjustable-rate loans can work out well if you don’t plan to stay in the house very long.